-In July, the Illinois General Assembly passed a rewrite of the state Telecommunications Act, and AT&T successfully lobbied to end the Act’s requirement that it offer the three Consumer’s Choice plans: Basic, Extra and Plus.
+A few months before, in July 2017, the Illinois General Assembly passed a rewrite of the state Telecommunications Act, and AT&T successfully lobbied to end the Act’s requirement that it offer the three Consumer’s Choice plans: Basic, Extra and Plus.

-The plans were originally created by CUB in a legal settlement with AT&T about a decade ago, and their prices—all less than $20—were under a legislatively mandated price feeze.
+The plans were originally created by CUB in a legal settlement with AT&T about a decade ago, and their prices—all less than $20—were under a legislatively mandated price freeze.
 They were the best local phone deals in Illinois, if not the country.

 Have questions for AT&T?
 Call 1-800-288-2020.

-Does AT&T’s letter impact local toll or long-distance calls?
+Do these plans impact local toll or long-distance calls?

 In addition to eliminating the Consumer’s Choice plans in the Illinois Telecom Act, AT&T also successfully lobbied the General Assembly to eliminate the requirement that it offer traditional landline service in its Illinois territory.

 However, that does not mean you are losing your landline immediately.
-AT&T still must get final approval from the Federal Communications Commission (FCC) to eliminate 1.2 million traditional landlines for businesses and households in Illinois.
+AT&T still must get final approval from the Federal Communications Commission (FCC) to eliminate traditional landlines for businesses and households in Illinois.

 CUB will go before the FCC to fight to protect landline service as long as it can.
-Visit SaveOurPhoneService.com to send a message to Washington.

 What are my choices beyond landlines?